 Load data

-Loading is the process of using the dsbulk load command to write data from a CSV or JSON file into a database table.
-The load and unload commands share many of the same options.
+Use the dsbulk load command to write data from a CSV or JSON file into a database table:

-When loaded from a CSV file, column names in the CSV data map to column names in the table.
-When loaded from a JSON file, field names in the JSON data map to column names in the table.
+When you load a CSV file, the column names in the CSV data map to column names in the table unless another mapping is specified.

 Load locally without authentication